codematrix/agentic-ai-design-patterns/readme.md

 - Demonstrates how a single agent can integrate with third-party tools like Asana to automate project and task management.
 - Features:
   - Tool calling
-  - console (with streaming)
+  - console app (with streaming)
-  - streamlit (with streaming)
+  - streamlit app (with streaming)
   - chat history
-- **Note**: For sake of demonstration, the Asana API is a mock and uses _sqlite_ to maintain states i.e. Projects and Tasks
+- **Note**: For sake of demonstration, the Asana API is a mock and utilizes _sqlite_ to maintain states i.e. Projects and Tasks

 ### Prompt Chaining Workflow
-- Demonstrates how to use prompt chaining - taking part or in whole, the response of a previous model and using it as input to the next model.
+- Demonstrates how to use prompt chaining - taking part or in whole, the response of a previous agent and using it as input to the next agent in the chain.
 - Use-case:
   - Obtain a validate city from the user.
-If a valid city was not used, the end and with no results.
+If a valid city was not provided, the end and with no results.
-  - Once a validate city was obtain, get details about the city i.e. Regional information and a summarized history about the city.
+  - Once a validate city was provided, get details about the city i.e. Regional information and a summarized history about the city.
-  - **Note**: Obviously, this use-case can be achieved using a single agent with a one-shot prompt.
+  - **Note**: Obviously, this use-case can be achieved using a single agent with a **one-shot** prompt.
 As stated before, the objective is to demonstrate the design pattern and keeping the use-case as simple as possible for demonstration purposes.
 - Features:
   - Multi-Agent
   - Graphs